Whose Name Comes Up? II: Benchmarking and Intervention-Based Auditing of LLM-Based Scholar Recommendation: Results (Extended)

 \para{Constrained prompting.} \Cref{app:fig:rq2:biased_prompt:model:gender} reports model-level performance under gender-constrained prompting, complementing aggregated results (\Cref{seq:rq2}).
 Across models, technical quality metrics remain largely stable, with deviations limited to a small subset.
 In contrast, constrained prompting primarily reshapes social representativeness, with effects determined by the constraint direction.
 Requests for \textit{female-only} recommendations consistently reduce factuality, similarity, and parity across all models.
 The parity decline is expected given the low base rate of women in APS data (\Cref{app:sec:gt:demo}); enforcing single-gender lists therefore violates statistical parity by construction rather than correcting it.
 We observe similar trade-offs for ethnicity-, prominence-, and diversity-constrained prompts (\Cref{app:fig:rq2:biased_prompt:model:ethnicity,app:fig:rq2:biased_prompt:model:citations,app:fig:rq2:biased_prompt:model:general}).
 Ethnicity constraints increase refusal rates and reduce validity and factuality, with the largest factuality drop occurring for \textit{Black-only} prompts, indicating increased hallucination beyond APS coverage.
 Prominence constraints raise refusals and diversity when targeting \textit{lowly cited} scholars, at the cost of reduced validity, factuality, and similarity.
 Aggregated results (\Cref{app:fig:rq2:biased_prompt:social:gender,app:fig:rq2:biased_prompt:social:ethnicity}) show that equal-representation constraints increase diversity only along the targeted dimension, with limited spillover to others.
 Citation-based constraints induce milder trade-offs, while generic diversity prompts fail to reliably improve diversity beyond gender and often reduce factuality.
-Overall, constrained prompting does not uniformly improve social representativeness.
-Specific constraints enforce the requested composition but introduce predictable trade-offs, whereas broad diversity prompts lack generalizability across social dimensions.